Hzktoo/w-news/README.md

 # w-news
-My first attempt to create a site based on a ready-made layout
+My first attempt to create a site based on a ready-made layout.
+Quick view of the result: https://hzktoo.github.io/w-news/